MatanelGordon/nifi-analyzer/README.md

 ## What Can I do with it?

 - 🔍 Detect bottlenecks
-- 📊 create your own visualizations (not just "View Status History")
+- 📊 create your own visualizations (not just "View Status History") using Datagrip, Apache superset, or maybe your own UI.

 ## Database Schema